Noahzaidi/Clicks-Automation/README.md

 # Clicks-Automation
 Auto Clicker is a desktop application that automates mouse clicks on the user's computer.
 The application was developed using Python, PyAutoGUI, and PyQt5.
-This repository contains the source code for the application.
-# Features
 Automated Mouse Clicks: The application automatically clicks at specified positions on the screen at a user-defined interval.

 User-Defined Click Positions: Users can define up to four different positions on the screen for the auto clicker to click on.